Does Paying Rent Build Credit? What to Know

 While renting may seem disconnected from the traditional routes of building credit, it doesn’t have to be.
 Does paying rent build credit?
 The answer is yes, but it requires intentional action.
 By utilizing rent-reporting services, paying bills on time, and exploring alternatives like secured credit cards or credit builder loans, renters can boost their credit profile without buying a home.

 Truehold understands the financial struggles many renters face.
-Whether you're looking for ways to build your credit score or exploring housing solutions like Truehold’s sell-and-stay option, it’s possible to create a stable financial future even while renting.
+Whether you're looking for ways to build your credit score or exploring housing solutions like Truehold’s sell and stay transaction, it’s possible to create a stable financial future even while renting.
 By taking these steps, renters can build a positive credit history that opens the door to more financial opportunities down the road.
 Learn more by reaching out to Truehold today.

 Sources: